Kernix13/vision-grid-express/README.md

 ## ~~To-Do~~ (Remove this section later...)

 > [!NOTE]
-> 18 To-Do items left to do.
+> 17 To-Do items left to do.

 1️⃣ Home page:

-1. Test Unsplash again for empty string and special chars - then put them into an array and output a message if any of the searches use those chars
+1. Implement error messsage/popup for searches of "bad characters"
 2. Footer needs to be fixed when there are no elements on the page because there is a big white margin below the footer

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
 2. Consider using `srcset` for DOM images on different devices, possibly same for modals
-3. I need the thumbnails button to be sticky so that when I go to an image I can close the thumbnails strip - or - close the strip on window click
-4. I have not implemented saving the editable text to localStorage
+3. I have not implemented saving the editable text to localStorage

 3️⃣ Both pages/site wide:

 1. Change the hrefs in robots.txt and sitemap.xml when/if I go live
-2. More padding-top above footer `H2`
-3. Add an `about.html` file?
+2. Add an `about.html` file?
-4. When done, combine ALL CSS into one or 2 files per page
+3. When done, combine ALL CSS into one or 2 files per page

 4️⃣ README.md:

 1. 📌 Finish Use of AI
 2. Project Overview and Features have similar content - rewrite both, shorten Project Overview
+3. NOTE: I'm using devicons for a "visual" Tech Stach rather than a section - is taht good or bad?

 5️⃣ Bugs